-The Southern California Mountains Foundation Urban Conservation Corps offers young men and women the chance to better their lives.
+The Southern California Mountains Foundation Urban Conservation Corps of the Inland Empire offers young men and women the chance to better their lives.

 Corpsmembers serve in the Southern California Mountains and become employable citizens through hard work in environmental conservation.
 Meaningful projects build valuable workforce skills that increase job readiness.

 Youth from the Inland Empire and National Forest communities can join one of several programs:

 Created in 2006, the Urban Conservation Corps of the Inland Empire (UCCIE) is one of the largest programs of the Southern California Mountains Foundation and is the largest community based conservation corps in the Inland Empire.
 Each year the UCCIE provides more than one hundred thousand hours of public service conservation work and disaster assistance in all regions of the Inland Empire - urban, suburban and rural - for projects that include: